runatlantis/atlantis/runatlantis.io/docs/apply-requirements.md

 #### Meaning
 The `merge` checkout strategy creates a temporary merge commit and runs the `plan` on the Atlantis local version of the PR source and destination branch.
-The local destination branch can become out of date since changes to the destination branch are not fetched if there are no changes to the source branch. `undiverged` enforces that Atlantis local version of master is up to date with remote so that the state of the source during the `apply` is identical to that if you were to merge the PR at that time.
+The local destination branch can become out of date since changes to the destination branch are not fetched if there are no changes to the source branch. `undiverged` enforces that Atlantis local version of main is up to date with remote so that the state of the source during the `apply` is identical to that if you were to merge the PR at that time.